STIXProject/stixproject.github.io/documentation/concepts/composition/index.md

 A mechanism for Indicator composition is provided in STIX to support three primary use cases that cannot be effectively addressed through direct observable composition in CybOX:

    * **The ability to characterize a context for an aggregate pattern where one of more of its parts may have their own relevant contexts that need to be specified.** For example, a single Indicator with an observable pattern for a particular file hash has the context of indicating a particular form of malware in broad use by various threat actors.
 This context is useful in and of itself and may be desired to be used for detection.
 Another single Indicator may exist with an observable pattern for network connections to a particular IP address known to be used as C2 infrastructure by a particular threat actor.
 Again, this context is useful in and of itself and may be desired to be used for detection.
 However, it may also be useful to detect the combination (AND) of these two patterns at the same time as being indicative of a particular campaign.
-The entire observable pattern composition could be duplicated in the new aggregate Indicator but that would be far less efficient, effective or consistent than simply allowing a logical composition of the two independent Indicators and specifying a new context for the aggregation. {% include expand_link.html text="Example »" section="composition9" %}
+The entire observable pattern composition could be duplicated in the new aggregate Indicator but that would be far less efficient, effective or consistent than simply allowing a logical composition of the two independent Indicators and specifying a new context for the aggregation. {% include expand_link.html section="composition9" %}
 {% capture expandable %}
 {% highlight xml linenos %}
 <stix:STIX_Package xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:stix="http://stix.mitre.org/stix-1" xmlns:stixCommon="http://stix.mitre.org/common-1" xmlns:indicator="http://stix.mitre.org/Indicator-2" xmlns:ttp="http://stix.mitre.org/TTP-1" xmlns:ta="http://stix.mitre.org/ThreatActor-1" xmlns:campaign="http://stix.mitre.org/Campaign-1" xmlns:stixVocabs="http://stix.mitre.org/default_vocabularies-1" xmlns:FileObj="http://cybox.mitre.org/objects#FileObject-2" xmlns:MutexObj="http://cybox.mitre.org/objects#MutexObject-2" xmlns:NetworkConnectionObj="http://cybox.mitre.org/objects#NetworkConnectionObject-2" xmlns:SocketAddressObj="http://cybox.mitre.org/objects#SocketAddressObject-1" xmlns:AddressObj="http://cybox.mitre.org/objects#AddressObject-2" xmlns:cybox="http://cybox.mitre.org/cybox-2" xmlns:cyboxCommon="http://cybox.mitre.org/common-2" xmlns:cyboxVocabs="http://cybox.mitre.org/default_vocabularies-2" xmlns:example="http://example.com/"